iamsiriil/sc_harmonizer01/README.md

 * `~result[1]` = arrays of durations per voice [Bass, Tenor, Alto, Soprano]

+On occasion, the program might fail to generate a progression, in which case an error message is prompted.
+This is rare, and will be addressed over time as the rule profiling process matures.
+In these instances, the user may want to experiment with the `direction` parameter.

 ## Usage

 Clone the repository and load the entry file: